Dudlileif/autosteering/project_status.md

 - Pure pursuit and Stanley autosteering modes

 - Basic AB lines and curves with autosteering, u-turn at the ends
+  - Can be clipped to field/boundary or unlimited

 - Basic equipment simulation
   - Front and rear fixed hitch (three point)